-About 30 years ago, several leprosy-affected families settled along the low-lying, outskirts of Ahmedabad and depended largely on begging for survival.
-Despite the eradication of the disease through treatment and the integration of Vastral into larger Ahmedabad, the community still remains physically isolated and stigmatized.
-Consequently, though the third generation are studying and working hard for their futures, their parents continue to struggle to secure jobs.
-This community, however, is one of few where there is equity between genders and girls are encouraged to pursue their education.
-Manav Sadhna has been supporting the community through healthcare, values education, and livelihood since 2006.
-In 2010 we built a children’s playground and a Community Center for the residents, where they run a supplementary values-based education program, women’s savings project, Bhav Nu Bhojan and use it for community events.
-As of 2018, we have been running the Dream Homes project in collaboration with De Montfort University with the aim to construct low-income housing for needy families in the community.
-Though we work with a specific number of daily beneficiaries, we support all 125 families through our health and community initiatives.
+Background: About 30 years ago, several leprosy-affected families settled along the low-lying, outskirts of Ahmedabad forming the Gandhi Leprosy Seva Sangh Community.
+They depended largely on begging for survival.
+Despite the eradication of the disease through treatment as well as the integration of Vastral into larger Ahmedabad, the community remains physically isolated and stigmatized.
+Though the third generation are studying and working hard for their futures, their parents continue to struggle to secure jobs.
+This community, however, is one of few where there is reasonable gender equity and girls are encouraged to pursue their education.
+MS built a Community Center and Classroom, accessible to 125 families in the community.

 Background: Situated in the sprawling area ofGandhi Vas, Sabarmati the Manav Mitra Center was founded with the support of Dry Creek Foundation.
 This community is largely migrated from the rural and tribal villages of North Gujarat.
 The area still suffers from a lack of clean drinking water and access to basic sanitation facilities, such as toilets.
 Gandhi Vas, prone to flooding due to its location in a low-lying area, is part of an interconnected series of marginalizedneighborhoods.
 The level of poverty here is alarming; children attend our centers just to use the toilet or receive a nutritious snack.